Updated: May 23

 “Not everyone who says to Me, ‘Master, Master,’ shall enter into the reign of the heavens, but he who is doing the desire of My Father in the heavens.
 “Many shall say to Me in that day, ‘Master, Master, have we not prophesied in Your Name, and cast out demons in Your Name, and done many mighty works in Your Name?’
 “And then I shall declare to them, ‘I never knew you, depart from Me, you who work lawlessness!”
 (Matthew 7:21-23)

-As always don’t believe a word I say and test all things, even this teaching brothers and sisters, and let the Rauch Hakodesh guide you into all truth.
+As always don’t believe a word I say and test all things, even this, and let the Rauch Hakodesh guide you into all truth.
 Let go of all the years of indoctrination of man doctrine and let the Rauch Hakodesh open your eyes as to the Biblical truth not being talked about.